louisgeisler/Billard/README.md

 # How does it work ?

+Before all, you must be sure that what is on the screen of your computer is also projected on the billard board.
+To do that, you must change your display setting to duplicate your screen on all other screen (in this case, a video projector).

 There are four files numbered from 1 to 4:

-**0.** Before all, you must be sure that what is on the screen of your computer is also projected on the billard board.
-To do that, you must change your display setting to duplicate your screen on all other screen (in this case, a video projector).

 **1.** The first file "1-Camera.py" will let you choose which camera you want to use to interact with the pool table.